Supernorwood/pha-rest-api-server-java/task-check-list.md

 successfully parsed and transformed.
 - [done] Download and install Active MQ.
 -
-- Add a message producer to send new JSON doc to a queue in AMQ.
+- done] Add a message producer to send new JSON doc to a queue in AMQ.
-- [WIP] Create an ActiveMQ queue called named: PHA_FORM_A.
+- [done] Create an ActiveMQ queue called named: PHA_FORM_A.
 -
-- Write a message consumer (seperate project and WAR) to retrieve the message from the queue, and write it out to a local file.
+- [done] Write a message consumer (seperate project and WAR) to retrieve the message from the queue, and write it out to a local file.
 -
 ## add instructions to start the active mq situation